-PPE will not be required to be worn within schools according to current occupational and public health guidance.
-However, for a limited number of staff, PPE will need to be used occasionally or constantly due to the nature of certain work activities or work areas.
+PPE will also need to be used at certain work activities or work areas.
 These might include roles such as:

-- · Performing intimate care - Where a suspected case of COVID-19 is identified while the school is in operation - Where staff are particularly vulnerable to infection but are not in the list of those categorised as people in very high risk groups, or may be living with people who are in a very high risk category.
+- · Performing intimate care

+- Where a suspected case of COVID-19 is identified while the school is in operation

+- Where staff are particularly vulnerable to infection but are not in the list of those categorised as people in very high risk groups, or may be living with people who are in a very high risk category;

-Appropriate PPE will be available for dealing with suspected COVID-19 cases, intimate care needs and for first aid.
+- · Administering first aid

+- Parent Teacher meetings

 Where staff provide healthcare to children with medical needs in the school environment they should apply standard precautions as per usual practice.